rpm-software-management/dnf/doc/conf_ref.rst

     same package can be downloaded from two or more repositories, the repository with the lowest cost is preferred.

+``gpgkey``
+    list of strings

+    URLs of a GPG key files that can be used for signing metadata and packages of this repository, empty by default.
+If a file can not be verified using the already imported keys, import of keys from this option is attempted and the keys are then used for verification.

 .. _repo_priority-label:

 ``priority``